 Pangong Lake, Ladakh

-Restricting Ladakh tourism to just Pangong lake would be an extreme injustice, but if you ask me to pin point the most beautiful place in the region, then Pangong would definitely top my list.
+Restricting Ladakh tourism to just Pangong lake would be an extreme injustice, but if you ask me to pinpoint the most beautiful place in the region, then Pangong would definitely top my list.

-Pangong Lake doesn’t have a heavy traffic or inflow of tourists, so if you want to scream at the top your voices unabashedly, come here.
-The sight of the lake can instantly instil a sense of peacefulness in your mind.
+Pangong Lake doesn’t have heavy traffic or inflow of tourists, so if you want to scream at the top your voices unabashedly, come here.
+The sight of the lake can instantly instill a sense of peacefulness in your mind.
 The lake located at a height of about 4350m is around 124km long and is also home to various migrating birds.
 Ladakh is definitely a travellers paradise and is also heaven to a large number of people who would love to get lost for some time from the daily hustles of city life.